Pitch invasion: Southeastern Conference penalties

 Vanderbilt, South Carolina, and Missouri had been fined $25,000 for second offense violations, but most SEC schools were fined $5,000.
+Alabama has never been fined, considering itself far too classy an institution to partake in field-storming.
 Missouri's fine is notable in that their second violation occurred after only three years as a member of the SEC: both came when supporters flooded Faurot Field after the team clinched a trip to the SEC Championship Game, in 2013 and 2014.

-LSU was fined $100,000 for a second offense following its victory October 13, 2018, against Georgia.
-Its first offense was October 25, 2014, following a victory over Ole Miss, drawing just a $5,000 fine.
+LSU was fined $100,000 for a second offence following its victory 13 October 2018, against Georgia.
+Its first offence was 25 October 2014, following a victory over Ole Miss, drawing just a $5,000 fine.
 LSU fans twice tore down the goalposts in 2000, following victories over Tennessee and Alabama, but did not invade the Tiger Stadium field again until 2014.
 The goalposts remained intact during the 2014 and 2018 incidents.

-Auburn became the first SEC institution to be fined the maximum of $250,000, following its football victory over Alabama on November 25, 2017.
+Auburn became the first SEC institution to be fined the maximum of $250,000, following its football victory over Alabama on 25 November 2017.
 This came on top of violations following Auburn victories over Alabama in football in 2013 and Kentucky in men's basketball in 2016.
-Auburn was fined another $250,000 after fans stormed the field following its Iron Bowl victory on November 30, 2019.
+Auburn was fined another $250,000 after fans stormed the field following its Iron Bowl victory on 30 November 2019.

-Arkansas was fined $250,000 when its fans stormed the field after a victory over Texas on September 11, 2021.
+Arkansas was fined $250,000 when its fans stormed the field after a victory over Texas on 11 September 2021.
 Two weeks later, Kentucky was hit with a $250,000 fine following a victory over Florida, the Wildcats' first home win over the Gators since 1986.
 In 2022, LSU was hit with two $250,000 fines following successive home wins over Ole Miss and Alabama.
 The goalposts remained standing following both incidents.

-Missouri became the first institution to be fined $100,000 for a first offense following a last-second upset win over #15 Kansas State after the game ended on an SEC record 61-yard successful field goal.
+Missouri became the first institution to be fined $100,000 for a first offense following a last-second upset win over No. 15 Kansas State after the game ended on an SEC record 61-yard successful field goal.
 Ole Miss became the second two weeks later when it defeated LSU.
 The Rebels were fined an additional $75,000 for fans throwing debris onto the field at various times during the game.

-On October 5, 2024, both Arkansas and Vanderbilt scored upset victories over then-#4 Tennessee and then-#1 Alabama, respectively, resulting in field invasions.
+On October 5, 2024, both Arkansas and Vanderbilt scored upset victories over then-No. 4 Tennessee and then-No. 1 Alabama, respectively, resulting in field invasions.
 This marked the first instance that two top 5 SEC teams lost to unranked conference opponents in the same day.
 The schools were fined $250,000 and $100,000, respectively.